ntsmk/chatbot-for-internal-member/README.md

 -   [X] Define the frequent questions and answers for IT support context -> internal wiki created.
 Defined the frequent questions and answers. -> Done
 -   [X] Just prompt engineering might be enough based on it, or fine-tune the model -> prompt engineering + RAG used -> Done
 -   [X] Deploy the model in /chatbot as simple MVP
--   [ ] Set up monitoring and logging

 ## Screenshot